top of page

 Developer: Friedemann

-Described as cozy and small-scaled, Summer House is a simulation game with no real objective.
+Described as cozy and small-scaled, Summer House is an art simulator game with no real objective.
 In it, you can build and decorate a Summer House to your own liking.
 It provides resources for you to explore multiple architectural styles.
-Pick from a vast array of doors, walls, shapes and colour to live out your exterior design dreams.
-Besides altering the house itself, this art game grants players the ability to influence their environment.
-Alter where your house is set in, like the cityscapes or a barren desert—or change the weather.
-Marvel at your work of art in the moody rain, under hazy moonlight or the bright sun.
+Pick from a vast array of doors, walls, shapes, and colours to live out your exterior design dreams.

 4. Chicory: A Colorful Tale